wfsyre/tribe-workout-bots/README.md

 2. A Heroku account (or something else to host it; we used Heroku)
 	a.
 Heroku CLI installed
 3. A Slack workspace that you have the permissions to add a bot to
+    a. the workspace must have a channel named bot_testing
 4. Psql installed (you can uninstall once you have set up the database)

 ##Create the Slack App